 - First Meaningful Paint is that point in time when the user gets to see important information for the first time.
 In the case of your eCommerce website, it could be the product title and overview.

-What is Perceived Speed?
+What is Perceived Website Speed?

 To now put things in perspective, the first meaningful paint of your website gives users the impression that your website has loaded, far before the entire process is actually complete.
 Since we’re trying to create great user experiences here, the users’ perception matters.
 In other words, the perceived speed of a web page has got to be as low as possible.

-Apart from optimizing the necessary images and eliminating the unnecessary ones, you can also implement Lazy Loading wherein, the images outside of viewport are not loaded until your user scrolls down to them.
+Apart from optimizing the necessary images and eliminating the unnecessary ones, you can also implement Lazy Loading wherein, the images outside of the viewport are not loaded until your user scrolls down to them.

 Having said that, you’ve still got to minimize the time taken by your website to load – irrespective of whether it’s the first meaningful paint or the entire content.
 Now that we’re clear about the What and Why part of it, let’s jump onto the How.